Mark-Davis-W/Software_Dev_Methods_class/Group-Project/ReadMe.md

 <h3>Overview of Application Architecture:</h3>

 <p>&nbsp;&nbsp;&nbsp;&nbsp;Our NoteSquad Web App will be hosted with a free tier student account on Heroku.
 It will use amazon s3 as the filesystem for storing the notes (files) and PostgreSQL as the database for profiles and relevant information.
-We used bootstrap,CSS, and EJS templating for the user interface.</p>
+We used bootstrap, CSS, and EJS templating for the user interface.</p>

 <h3>Project Description:</h3>